 Akira Kurosawa agreed to direct the Japanese part of the film only because he was told that David Lean was to direct the American part.
-Lean, in fact, was never part of the project.
-When Kurosawa found out about this, he tried to get himself fired from the production--and succeeded.
+Lean was never part of the project.
+When Kurosawa found out, he tried to get himself fired from the production, and succeeded.

-The 30+ "Japanese" airplanes flying in the movie are all converted American trainers.
-No genuine Japanese warbirds were to be found in flying condition at the time.
-Instead, several American planes had to be rebuilt at a cost of about $30,000 each.
-They were later sold at auction for $1,500 or so apiece, and most of them are still flying in private hands.
+The Japanese airplanes flown in the movie were all converted American trainers.
+No genuine Japanese warbirds could be found in flying condition at the time.
+Several American planes had to be rebuilt at a cost of about $30,000 each.
+They were later sold at auction for about $1,500 each, and most are still flying in private hands.

 Many of the replica Japanese aircraft are owned by members of the Commemorative Air Force, an organization that specializes in re-enactments and aircraft preservation.
 They are used every year in the annual CAF air show, where a re-enactment of the Pearl Harbor attack takes place.
 This has been going on since 1972.